-If you need something a bit more, whether you need more space for casting, more room for family or friends, or more oomph on the water, George, our 4.8m hire boat may be what you're looking for.
+If you need something a bit more, whether you need more space for casting, more room for family or friends, more ease of use, or more oomph on the water, George, our 4.8m hire boat may be what you're looking for.

-Smartwave 4800 4.8m with 60HP 4 stroke electric start engine, tiller steer
+Smartwave 4800 4.8m with 60HP 4 stroke electric start engine, side console with steering wheel

 Boat licence required.
 Up to 5 people if you're happy for a child to sit on a built-in step, otherwise, we only recommend a maximum of 4 people.
 Comfortably seats 4 people.
 Fish the Hinchinbrook waterways, and out to the end of the Lucinda jetty, weather permitting.
 Available for 1/2 day, full day and multi day hires.
 Scroll down for details and rates.